MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ## Servicing information and timelines
-### Microsoft Purview Information Protection labeling client
+### Microsoft Purview Information Protection client

-The Microsoft Purview Information Protection labeling client includes the PowerShell, Scanner, File Labeler (previously AIP Classify & Protect) and Viewer.
+The Microsoft Purview Information Protection client includes the PowerShell, Scanner, File Labeler (previously AIP Classify & Protect) and Viewer.
 Client versions begin with 3.X and do not include the AIP Add-in for Office.

 The Microsoft Purview Information Protection labeling client is available for preview starting April 11, 2024 on the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53018).
 Upgrades from AIP UL 2.X client versions require manual uninstall before install of the Microsoft Purview Information Protection labeling client.
 Client upgrades through Windows Update on machines with AIP UL 2.X client versions installed will fail.